GoCardless Review 2026: Direct Debit, No Card Reader

 If your customer’s debit card gets replaced in month three of a retainer, nothing breaks.
 Their bank account hasn’t changed, so the mandate keeps working.
 That’s the structural advantage: a 2.2% initial failure rate for direct debit versus 10%–15% for card payments.

-For one-off collection, Instant Bank Pay generates a payment link.
-Your customer opens their banking app and authorises the transfer.
-Funds land same day if authorised before 11:00 AM UK time, or next business day otherwise.
-No mandate needed.
+No Visa, no Mastercard, no card network of any kind.
+For one-off collection, Instant Bank Pay generates a payment link and funds land same day if authorised before 11:00 AM UK time, or next business day otherwise.

 If you need card acceptance alongside direct debit, you need a separate card processor.
 GoCardless cannot accept any card payment, in person or online.
 We’d look at Stripe or Square as the card-side layer for hybrid payment flows.